carbon-language/carbon-lang/docs/project/difficulties_improving_cpp.md

 Carbon is specifically exploring and experimenting with immediate and significant backwards incompatible changes.
-It doesn't inherit the legacy of C or C++ directly, and instead is starting with solid foundations like a modern generics system, modular code organization, and consistent, simple syntax.
+It doesn't inherit the legacy of C or C++ directly, and instead is starting with solid foundations, like a modern generics system, modular code organization, and consistent, simple syntax.
 Then, it builds a simplified and improved language around those foundational components that remains both interoperable with and migratable from C++, while